sailfishos-chum/main/Maintainer.md

 ## Maintainer's tasks on package submission to SailfishOS:Chum

-On initial submission of a package, maintainers are expected to check that:
+On initial submission of a package, maintainers are expected to check that …

 - `_service` file contains a specific git tag or commit ID (hash).
   Alternative is source submission via compressed archive.

-- `_service` file must not contain a webhook.
+- `_service` file does not contain a webhook.

 - License in rpm spec file is [approved by OSI](https://opensource.org/licenses) and matches the software license in the source code repository or the submitted archive.

 - License tag in rpm spec file is one of [github.com/sailfishos/rpmlint/blob/master/rpm/sailfish.toml#L150-L459](https://github.com/sailfishos/rpmlint/blob/master/rpm/sailfish.toml#L150-L459).